Cocoa production in Samoa

-Cocoa is grown in Samoa for domestic consumption and export.
-German colonists introduced the cocoa tree (Theobroma cacao) to Samoa in 1883, although oral tradition claims it arrived many centuries earlier around 700.
-Cocoa cultivation became widespread by the end of the 19th century, and a hybrid variety known as Samoan Trinitario (or koko Samoa) emerged, praised by contemporary buyers for its fine flavor.
-Colonial authorities initially brought indentured workers from Melanesia and later China to grow the labor-intensive crop.
-Production peaked in the 1960s but declined in the following decades of independent Samoa.
-Cocoa exports from Samoa have been steadily rising since revival attempts started in 2012, but most cocoa in Samoa continues to be consumed domestically, particularly as a drink also named koko Samoa.
+Cocoa production in Samoa began when German colonists introduced the cocoa tree (Theobroma cacao) to Samoa in 1883, and cocoa cultivation became widespread on the islands by the end of the century.
+A hybrid variety of cocoa known as Samoan Trinitario (or koko Samoa) emerged, praised by contemporary buyers for its fine flavor.
+Colonial authorities initially brought indentured workers from the Pacific Islands and later China to grow the labor-intensive crop.
+Investigations by Chinese authorities into labor conditions on Samoan plantations led to an official complaint by the Chinese consul and the departure of hundreds of Chinese workers, although thousands of others remained.
+Cocoa production peaked in the 1960s but began dropping in the 1970s due to falling cocoa prices and a decline in cocoa quality and quantity caused by the spread of pests and plant diseases.
+Cyclone Ofa's arrival in Samoa in 1990 caused significant environmental damage and a drought that, alongside low global cocoa prices, destroyed Samoa's cocoa industry.
+Cocoa exports from Samoa have been steadily rising since revival attempts that started in 2012.
+The Food and Agriculture Organization of the United Nations estimated that total cocoa production in Samoa was 483 tons in 2024.